Ewa Podleś

-Ewa Maria Podleś (/pl/; 26 April 1952 – 19 January 2024) was a Polish coloratura contralto singer who had an active international career both on the opera stage and in recital.
+Ewa Maria Podleś (/pl/; 26 April 1952 – 19 January 2024) was a Polish operatic coloratura contralto who had an active international career both on the opera stage and in recital.
 She was known for the agility of her voice and a vocal range which spanned more than three octaves.
 She excelled in Rossini roles such as Rosina in Il barbiere di Siviglia, the title role of La Cenerentola, Isabella in L'italiana in Algeri and the title role of Tancredi.
 She was able to perform roles that Handel had written for castratos, such as Rinaldo and Giulio Cesare.
 Podleś appeared on leading stages of the world and made many recordings.

 Life and career

 Ewa Maria Podleś was born in Warsaw on 26 April 1952.
 She studied at the Warsaw Academy of Music with Alina Bolechowska.
 During her studies she made her stage debut on the chamber stage of the Grand Theatre, Warsaw, as Dorabella in Mozart's Così fan tutte in 1975.
-She became known when she won the 1977 International Tchaikovsky Competition in Moscow, which opened the way to winning in Geneva and Athens the same year.
+She became known when she won the bronze medal at the 1978 International Tchaikovsky Competition in Moscow, which opened the way to winning in Geneva and Athens the same year.
 She achieved second place in Barcelona in 1981.

 In 1984 she became a member of the Grand Theatre in Warsaw, where she succeeded especially in the coloratura roles by Rossini, Rosina in Il barbiere di Siviglia and the title role of La Cenerentola, but also as Bizet's Carmen.
 In 1984 she made her debut at the Metropolitan Opera (Met) in New York City in the title role of Handel's Rinaldo, repeated at the Théâtre du Châtelet in Paris.
 She performed the same year at the Aix-en-Provence Festival as Rosina, and as Adalgisa in Bellini's Norma in Vancouver.
 She rarely performed in Poland until the mid 1990s.

 Though known mainly for her interpretation of Baroque works, Podleś's repertoire ranged from Handel's Giulio Cesare to songs by Shostakovich.
 The coloratura contralto roles (some of them trouser roles) in Rossini's operas remained central to her repertoire.
 Critics noted the expressive power of her voice and her ability to cope with the florid singing demanded of Rossini's heroes and heroines.
 Her voice had a wide range, spanning more than three octaves, and was called rare in type and beauty.

 It appears that her lowest note sung on stage is a B♭2 ("Pour une femme de mon nom" at La Scala) and her highest is a D6 ("Sudò il guerriero" from Il Ritorno di Tobia by Haydn).
 She also performed and gave a lot of recital, notably with her husband, later with the pianist Garrick Ohlsson and Anna Marchwiński.